Research phase and master thesis in the Master's degree program Biomedical Engineering and Medical Physics

 The registration to all modules belonging to the research phase is done at once, normally at the beginning of the third Master's semester.
 After agreeing on a topic with the future supervisor, the registration takes place via an online form, for the time being still via the physics web pages (access only from the Munich science network).

 After six months the Master's thesis should begin.
 Passing the Master's seminar and the Master's work experience will be recorded in TUMonline and you are officially allowed to start the thesis.
+Please contact the Student Academic Advisor, if you have any questions or doubts during the research phase.

 Before handing in the Master's thesis, you must fill in the final titel of the thesis in the database and upload an electronic copy (PDF-file).
 For the time being, the database is still located on the physics web pages (access only from the Munich science network).